rusinikita/trainer/README.md

 ## Thanks

-Some questions inspired by [this quiz](https://github.com/smallnest/go-concurrent-quiz)
+Some questions are inspired by [this quiz](https://github.com/smallnest/go-concurrent-quiz)